henrietta-k/adapt-learning-wiki/Developers-guide---components.md

 #### Presentational components

 A presentational component should be used to display content with little interactivity.
 A few components that full under this category are: Graphic, Media, Hot Graphic and Narrative.
+Each presentational component should set the following on it's model:

+- ``_isComplete`` (boolean) - Should be set on the model when the user completes the question and used all the avilable attempts.
+- ``_isReady`` (boolean) - Should be set on the model when the component is fully loaded.
+If this the component has imagery please see the adapt-contrib-narrative component for an exmaple of imageReady.

 #### Question components